 The Narrative Systems Research Lab pursues models of understanding, structural research and the creation of new work in the fields of narrative and interactive media.
 Research includes making connections between narrative, new media, digital games, the fine arts, engineering, literature and the humanities through independent research, collaborative projects, and serious game development.

 The Public Interactives Research Lab investigates how emerging technologies will transform urban media landscapes.
-Researchers create new technologies that draw on developments in ubiquitous computing, public art and environmental design to create new interactive public experiences.
+Researchers create technologies that draw on developments in ubiquitous computing, public art and environmental design to create interactive experiences.